iibluearth/azure-networking/README.md

 5. Configuring Network Security Groups (NSGs):

-- Navigate to the Overview page of VM-2 and go to the Networking tab.
+- Navigate to the Overview page of VM-2 Network Security Groups and go to Settings tab.

 - Add an "Inbound Security Rule" to deny ICMP traffic from any source.